 - In a small pot, melt the coconut oil, maple syrup, and nut butter on low.

-- Remove from heat and whisk in the dry ingredients.
+- Remove from heat and whisk in the remaining ingredients using a whisk and not a fork until smooth.

 - Pour into a silicone baking loaf and top with chocolate chips or sea salt (if using).